Priyankasahas/flower-shop/README.md

 Use `rspec` to run the tests

-Use `rubocop` to check if the code aligns with Ruby best practices
+Use `rubocop lib` to check if the code aligns with Ruby best practices

 ## Output